Mcnores-Samuel/AirBnB_clone/web_static/README.md

-# Airbnb Static Web Page
+# Airbnb Static Web

-Welcome to the Airbnb-Style Static Web Page project!
+Welcome to the Airbnb Static Web project!
 This project aims to recreate the look and feel of the Airbnb website in a static web page format.
 The project is designed to demonstrate front-end development skills and showcase the ability to create visually appealing and responsive user interfaces.